RGreinacher/Stop-Go-Classifier/README.md

 * [Author & License](#-author---license)
 * [Acknowledgments](#-acknowledgments)

-## About the project
+## About the Project

 The Stop & Go Classifier takes a list of raw GPS samples and identifies significant locations (stops).
 In other words: It transforms a list of position records into intervals of dwelling and transit.

 <img src="media/classification_animation.gif" alt="Classification Example">

 This is often the first processing step when data-sciencing mobility data.
-Instead of dealing with raw timestamps and coordinates, you mostly want to see where people went and how long they stayed (significant locations).
-This is just the right tool for the job.
+Instead of dealing with raw timestamps and coordinates, one usually wants to see where people went (locations) and how long they stayed (significance).
+The *Stop & Go Classifier* is just the right tool for this job.

 Key concepts

 * Geometric analysis of a GPS trajectory's shape by using the signal's noise and incorporating its properties into the classification decision
-* Multiple (four) independent analyses to form a majority-based decision on how to classify each GPS sample
+* Four independent analyses to form a majority-based decision on how to classify each GPS sample
 * Free Python3 software

-We provide a complete (open access) paper describing all concepts if you're interested in the nitty-gritty details of how this works.
-Additionally, it provides a benchmark against well-known libraries to put its performance into perspective.
+We provide a complete [(open access) paper](#-cite-this-project) describing all concepts if you're interested in the nitty-gritty details of how this works.
+There we also provide a benchmark against well-known Python libraries for stop and trip detection.

 ## 💾 Installation